We are all busy with so many different things, but taking time for family dinner provide so many benefits to all members of your family!

 News flash, they don’t!
 They need to be taught.

 Dinner with family is the perfect platform to teach gratitude.
 From a very early age, they can learn to thank the person who prepared the meal.
 You can talk about the farmers who grow the food.
 Mention the grocery store workers who help you buy the food and the parent who cooked it.
+One way to teach gratitude is take a moment at dinner time and have everyone share what they are grateful for.
+We often do this at Thanksgiving, but you could practice this anytime.

 When they are old enough they can contribute, set the table, and help prepare the dinner.
 When they are involved in the process they can be even more grateful to those who make dinner happen.
+When a teenager prepares a meal they recognize the work that is involved and they appreciate the gratitude expressed for the meal they have prepared.
+Hopefully, they will be quick to express gratitude the next time a meal is prepared for them.

 Gentlemen can be taught to wait for the ladies to sit before taking their seat.
 Even assisting those ladies with their chair like the good ol’ days.
 Keeping elbows off the table and wiping your mouth with a napkin may impress a potential marriage partner one day.